touka-tt/jpohr/index_en.md

 ## Event Name
 ### Huub
-* It's a wheeled hub with a u(You) added to it.
+* It’s a wheel hub with a u(You) added to it.
   * With the meaning of a place that holds you together.
 * The source of the association is the Cyber Hub where Kuze connected the refugees in Ghost in the Shell S.A.C.
 2nd GIG.
-  * I like the way artists in remote values converge in one place through a thin network, reminiscent of wheel rims, spokes and hubs.
+  * Artists in remote locations converge in one place through a thin network, reminiscent of wheel rims, spokes and hubs.
   * It would be great if we could create a place to connect artists, DJs, VJs, and audiences who have been scattered due to various influences of the times.
 * What do you think?